emthornber/canpi-web-app-ssr/README.md

-A web server written in Rust to maintain the configuration files of AutoHotspot and CanPi packages.
+A web server written in Rust to maintain the configuration files of and CanPiCAP / CanPiZero executables.

-Mark Thornber
-MERG Member 3748
-merg.org.uk
-August 2023
+Building and installation instructions are in [INSTALL.md](INSTALL.md)